jessengatai/okayNowThis.js/README.md

 ```

 ## Basic Usage
-The plugin works by manipulating queue's attached to DOM elements that are built using jQuery functions like 'delay'.
+The plugin works by manipulating queues attached to DOM elements that are built using jQuery functions like 'delay'.
 Meaning you will need to call okaynowthis() on an element that has an unique ID.
 Throughout the docs we will refer to this element as the 'staging' element.

 ```javascript
 $('#yourstage').okaynowthis(method,delay,function(){